Admire Kamudzengerere was born in Harare, Zimbabwe in 1981, where he lives and works.

 The artist has participated in numerous residencies, including the Triangle Arts Association, Brooklyn, NY, USA (2017); Guns & Rain, Johannesburg, South Africa (2016); and The Rijksakademie Van Beeldende Kunsten, Amsterdam, Netherlands (2012-13).

-His work is included in international collections such as the National Gallery of Zimbabwe, the Sindika Dokolo Foundation, and the Rijksakademie van Beeldende Kunsten, Amsterdam, Netherlands.
+His work is included in international collections such as the National Gallery of Zimbabwe, the Sindika Dokolo Foundation, Angola, Fondation Blachère, France, the Block Museum of Art, USA, and the Rijksakademie van Beeldende Kunsten, Amsterdam, Netherlands.

 Kamudzengerere has been selected for inclusion in the 2018 Dak’Art Biennale, curated by Simon Njami.
 In 2017, he participated in Afrotopia, Rencontres de Bamako 11th African Biennale of Photography, curated by Marie-Ann Yemsi.
 His work formed part of the Zimbabwean Pavilion at the 57th Venice Biennale, a group exhibition entitled Deconstructing Boundaries: Exploring Ideas of Belonging (2017).
 He has also exhibited at the Moscow Biennale of Contemporary Art, as part of a special project, Playing Nature (2013).